aseveritt/scBAMpler/README.md

 ### 5. Extract each population into a BAM
 Finally, turn the selected populations into actual datasets.
-This writes one bash script per population rather than running anything, since each population needs one pass over a BAM per contributing label (roughly 3 minutes per population on the tutorial subset).
+This writes one bash script per population rather than running anything, since each population needs one pass over a BAM per label (roughly 3 minutes per population on the tutorial subset).

 Each script filters every contributing label's BAM to that population's barcodes, merges the results into a single BAM, indexes it, and removes the intermediates.
 A mixed population draws